dszp/MSP-Scripts/Remove N-Central Agent/README.md

 The script _should NOT_ remove N-able Cove backup installations or files/services.

-The script _should NOT_ uninstall or remove the Windows Probe service or agent, if it exists.
+The script _should_ uninstall but _does NOT_ forcibly clean/remove the Windows Probe service or agent, if it exists.

 The script _does NOT_ remove the registry setting showing the N-central device ID that would be used if the agent were ever reinstalled to map to the same device in the future.
 This ID should be a harmless artifact in most cases especially if the agent is no longer running on the system, but it could be updated to remove it if desired.